By Kimberly Denney

 The sound of steel drums wafted outside the auditorium of Plantation's Volunteer Park, where children were playing and laughing.

 "If you close your eyes, it almost feels like you could be on a beach in the Caribbean, "said Julie Katz of Pompano Beach.
-That mood set the stage for last month's"Caribbean Night 2001," sponsored by the Caribbean american National
+That mood set the stage for last month's"Caribbean Night 2001," sponsored by the Caribbean American National Foundation of Florida.

 Cleopatra Mills, who brought her family with her from Pembroke Pines, enjoyed the entertainment.
 "I heard about the event through a friend, and wanted to support the cause, " she said.